Sumindar/WatsonVRandNodeRed/README.md

 ![](img/nrimport1.png)

-7. Double click on the visual recognition node in the flow.
+7. Double click on the ``visual recognition`` node in the flow.

 ![](img/flowvrnode.png)

-8. Head back to IBM Cloud, search for Visual Recognition service or find it under AI services.
+8. Head back to IBM Cloud, search for ``Visual Recognition`` service or find it under AI services.
 Click on it.

 ![](img/instancecreateVR.png)

-9. Click on create
+9. Click on ``create``

 ![](img/instancecreateVR-1.png)

-10. On the left side of the screen, click on service credentials.
+10. On the left side of the screen, click on ``service credentials``.

 ![](img/servicecredVR.png)

-11. Click on view credentials under Auto-generated credentials and copy the apikey without ""
+11. Click on view credentials under ``Auto-generated credentials`` and copy the ``apikey`` without ""

 ![](img/apikeyVR.png)

 12. Head back to Node-Red flow editor and paste it in the visual recognition node.
-Click on done which closes the node properties.
+Click on ``Done`` which closes the node properties.

 ![](img/nrcopyapivr.png)

-13. On the right corner of the screen, click on deploy.
+13. On the right corner of the screen, click on ``Deploy``

 ![](img/nrdeployflow.png)